DennisEmp/DennisEmp/README.md

 <h1 align="center">Hi 👋, I'm Dennis Empirio</h1>
-<h3 align="center">I'm an Italian web dev who's always looking to up my game and learn more.
+<h3 align="center">I'm an Italian Jr web dev who's always looking to up my game and learn more.
 Some folks might say I spend too much time in front of the screen, but I prefer to think of my screen as my ride-or-die work buddy.
 We're tight, you know what I mean?
 All jokes aside, I love to team up with others and build fresh, user-friendly solutions.
 I'm always on the lookout for new challenges and opportunities to level up my skills.
 Can't wait to see where the future takes me!</h3>

 # 📊 GitHub Stats: